 as long as we use -notunepme, correct?

 This should be the correct system volume (and energy, etc.) with all the interactions properly calculated, correct?

-#30 Updated by Berk Hess over 2 years ago
+#30 Updated by Berk Hess about 3 years ago

 You should never use PME tuning with the group scheme, in any version (but with the Verlet cut-off scheme it is fine).

 Having said that, running any run with nstlist=1 is going to cost you a lot of performance.
 The group scheme still has some missing interactions close to the cut-off distance even with nstlist=1, as I tried to explain before (unless you use exact cut-offs and a pair-list buffer).
 The Verlet scheme has no such issues.